Columba of Iona

 Altus Prosator

-Columba's most celebrated surviving Latin poem — an extended alphabetical acrostic hymn meditating on creation, the fall of the angels, the Last Judgment, and the glory of heaven.
-Published in the Liber Hymnorum, it stands as one of the finest examples of early medieval Latin Christian poetry.
+Columba's most celebrated surviving Latin poem — a lengthy alphabetical acrostic meditating on creation, the fall of the angels, the Last Judgment, and the glory of heaven.
+Preserved in the Liber Hymnorum, it is a landmark of early medieval Latin Christian verse.

 A psalter traditionally attributed to Columba's own hand and considered one of the oldest surviving Irish manuscripts, dating to the late 6th century.
 The word cathach means 'battler' — the manuscript was carried into battle as a relic by Columba's clan, believed to protect warriors under its holy author's patronage.